-That’s why Black Horizons Travel has decided to create this 7-day tour of the „City of Light“.
+That’s why Black Horizons Travel has decided to create this 7-day tour of the „City of Light“ in addition to our longer European Tour.
 Arc de Triomphe, Eifel Tower, Sacre Couer, the Louvre Museum, Notre Dame and more.
 Musée du quai Branly, created by former French president Jacques Chirac is a must see, which celebrates African, Asian, North and South American Indian cultures, and so much more.

 Black Paris is a mind-blowing experience that will remind you of Harlem USA on steroids!
 Food fashion, art, dance, music, theatre and a colorful, vibrant creativity, bursting forth with an energy that will stimulate all your senses!
 The people, groups and organizations, we connect with, open their arms and embrace you like family.